davidray/arduino-sketches/src/oneringlamp/README.md

 <img src="./lamp.png">

 # The Code
 The code supports a dimmer dial and a button for changing modes.
-I could probably have used pre-built code for the modes, but I am using this to learn how to control LEDs with Arduino so I have been trying to make the different modes myself.
+Some of the modes were lifted from the FastLED samples.

 # The 3D Models